Kiali-QE/jaeger-instrumentation-performance-tests/README.md

 ### Viewing results

+To enable proper dsiplay of the results on the Jenkins console goto "Manage Jenkins" and then to "Script Console" type in this text: **System.setProperty("hudson.model.DirectoryBrowserSupport.CSP", "")** and hit

+Then for each build the results will be available using the `Performance Report` link on the left side of the page.
 So far I have been unable to get the HTML Publisher Plugin to work correctly in Jenkins on OpenShift.
 In order to see the full results, after running a job on Jenkins, click on the `Performance Report` link on the left side of page, and then click on the `Zip` link on the top